cloudberry-contrib/cbcopy/README.md

 - `--copy-jobs` - The maximum number of tables that concurrently copies.

 ### Validate Migration
-During migration, we will compare the number of rows returned by `COPY TO` from the source database (i.e., the number of records coming out of the source database) with the number of rows returned by `COPY FROM` in the target database (i.e., the number of records loaded in the target database).
+During migration, we will compare the number of rows returned by `COPY TO` from the source database (i.e., the number of records coming out of the source database) with the number of rows returned by `COPY FROM` in the destination database (i.e., the number of records loaded in the destination database).
 If the two counts do not match, the migration of that table will fail.

 ### Copy Strategies

 cbcopy internally supports three copy strategies for tables.

-- `Copy On Coordinator` - If the table's statistics `pg_class->reltuples` is less than `--on-segment-threshold`, cbcopy will enable the `Copy On Coordinator` strategy for this table, meaning that data migration between the source and target databases can only occur through the coordinator node.
+- `Copy On Coordinator` - If the table's statistics `pg_class->reltuples` is less than `--on-segment-threshold`, cbcopy will enable the `Copy On Coordinator` strategy for this table, meaning that data migration between the source and destination databases can only occur through the coordinator node.
 - `Copy On Segment` - If the table's statistics `pg_class->reltuples` is greater than `--on-segment-threshold`, and both the source and target databases have the same version and the same number of nodes, cbcopy will enable the `Copy On Segment` strategy for this table.
-This means that data migration between the source and target databases will occur in parallel across all segment nodes without data redistribution.
+This means that data migration between the source and destination databases will occur in parallel across all segment nodes without data redistribution.
 - `Copy on External Table` - For tables that do not meet the conditions for the above two strategies, cbcopy will enable the `Copy On External Table` strategy.
-This means that data migration between the source and target databases will occur in parallel across all segment nodes with data redistribution.
+This means that data migration between the source and destination databases will occur in parallel across all segment nodes with data redistribution.

 ### Log Files and Migration Results